 Connecticut is a state where drug rehab centers are especially needed.

 Connecticut has long been a state to which families move to “get away from it all.”
 In fact, Connecticut boasts the most multi-million dollar homes in the Northeast.
-But that doesn’t mean drug use isn’t a serious problem in the Constitution State.
+But that doesn’t mean substance abuse isn’t a serious problem in the Constitution State.
 And by some measures, the drug epidemic in Connecticut is among the most serious of any state in the nation.

 According to the National Survey on Drug Use and Health, Connecticut ranks among the 10 states with the highest rate of drug use in the following categories:

 - Past month illicit drug use among ages 18-25